In the Community

 IU Health White Memorial touches the lives of our community, every day – from the patients we serve to the many programs and services that enhance quality of life for local residents.
 We are working together to build a stronger, healthier community.

-For information on our community programs and how you can get involved, please contact Rhonda Jones, Senior Public Relations and Community Outreach Coordinator, at 765.838.6464 or email@example.com.
+For information on our community programs and how you can get involved, please contact Melissa Dexter, Community Outreach Coordinator & Engagement Program Manager, at 765.838.6120 or email@example.com.